Jsynk/jsynk.js/README.md

 ## Compatibility

-Works in browser, Node.js and some frameworks that supports Asynchronous Module Definition (AMD).
+Works in browser, Node.js.
+Tries to be crossbrowser Chrome, Firefox, Edge, IE9+, Safari and use vanilla js.

 ## License